-Aleta: The piece I get the most use out of is the Garmin 945 Forerunner bundle.
-It includes the watch plus a wearable heart rate monitor.
+Aleta: The piece I get the most use out of is my Garmin fenix 7S multi-sport watch.
 I love it and use it for all my sports.
 I also have a Tacx Flow bike trainer.
 It's awesome for indoor riding, which is great when it's cold or wet outside, and it links to my smartphone for easy uploads of training data.
-And I've got to have music, so I have a pair of Jaybird Tarah Pro Bluetooth® headphones that do a great job.
+And I've got to have music, so a good pair of sports headphones are an essential part of my kit.

 Some of Aleta's gear choices

 Ken: What features do your devices have that you really like?